I

 And both immediately fell upon the same thought …

 They looked at one another.
 The grasshopper looked at them.
-They went back down the path, back inside the complex, but instead of returning to the others, he led her down a narrow passage to a sort of broad cave and piled up along the walls were all sorts of containers of all sorts of chemicals, plus fertilizers, plus medicines of all things.
+They went back down the path, back inside the complex, but instead of returning to the others, he led her down a narrow passage to a sort of broad cave and piled up along the walls were all sorts of containers of chemicals, fertilizers, plus medicines.

 ‘It’s banned in what was the EU before that was subsumed into the global authority, Euro branch.
 I never brought and stored it here, they’ve not been a Euro problem, locusts, they have though anywhere hot … Africa, middle-east, downunder.
 But it’s not unknown this far north, it has actually happened … there’s always a midge problem here.’